Hosea 13 – “I Will Be Your King”

 1. (1-3) Sinful Israel will be scattered like the morning clouds.

 a.
 Now they sin more and more: God never blessed Israel when they worshipped Baal, but that didn’t stop them.
 They kept after their idolatry more and more.

 b.
-The men who sacrifice may instead have the idea of engaging in human sacrifice, and could be translated “the sacrificers of men.”
+The men who sacrifice: This may instead have the idea of engaging in human sacrifice, and could be translated “the sacrificers of men.”
 In ancient Israel human sacrifice was almost always child-sacrifice.
-Hosea has already spoken of this horrible practice in Hosea 9:13 and perhaps in Hosea 5:2.
+Hosea already spoken of this horrible practice in Hosea 9:13 and perhaps in Hosea 5:2.

 i.
 “Viewed together, the sin is a total perversion of values.
 A craftsman’s work is elevated to divine status; human beings sacrifice their offspring to a metal object from whose lifeless form they also beg help; persons embrace with adulation the images of the very animals that they use for ploughing, threshing and hauling.”
 (Hubbard)

 c.
 Therefore they shall be like the morning cloud and like the early dew that passes: Because Israel trusted in themselves and in idols, they could not stand.
 They would pass like the early dew.

 2. (4-8) Sinful Israel will be torn apart as if by a lion.

 a.
-Yet I am the Lord your God ever since the land of Egypt: Israel changed, but the Lord God did not.
-He is still the only God and the only Savior, and His people will be left desolate when they leave Him.
+Yet I am the LORD your God ever since the land of Egypt: Israel changed, but the LORD God did not.
+He was still the only God and the only Savior, and His people would be left desolate when they left Him.

 b.
 They were filled and their heart was exalted; therefore they forgot Me: It is a strange and terrible aspect of human nature that when times are good, we often forget the God who blessed us.
 When times are bad we are often more likely to turn our hearts back to God.

 i.
 At the end of the 20th Century, Americans were in a season of unprecedented prosperity.
 Yet statistics show that in the 1990s churchgoers gave a smallest percentage of their income in contributions since the Great Depression.
 Sadly, often when we are filled, then we find our hearts exalted, and soon we forget God.

 c.
 So I will be to them like a lion: When we neglect and affront God as He blesses, we then will often face the chastening hand of God.
 It isn’t because God hates us, but because we have demonstrated that we will only turn to Him when times are bad.

 i.
 “The three mentioned – lion, leopard, and bear – were all native to Palestine and known for their relentless manner of killing prey.”
 (Wood)